tactcomplabs/sst-tutorials/Tutorials/Level2Tutorial.md

 When executing using the parallel graph loader, we need additional options and file prefixes on the command line.
-First, we must specify the `--parallel-load` option in order to trigger the SST core to load the per-rank simulation files.
+First, we must specify the `--parallel-output` option in order to trigger the SST core to load the per-rank simulation files.
 Next, we must specify the base file prefix as the input to the simulation.
 Using our example above (`FILE0.json`) would be specified as `FILE.json`.
 An example of doing so resembles the following:

 ```
-$> mpirun --hostfile output.txt -n2 sst --parallel-load FILE.json
+$> mpirun --hostfile output.txt -n2 sst --parallel-output=1 FILE.json
 ```

 In addition to the aforementioned parallel graph loading, the latest development